MayaKusumakar/Complex-Multiplication/README.md

 # Complex-Multiplication
 ## Problem

-Multiply two complex numbers together.
+The program multiplies two complex numbers together.
 Complex numbers have the form A*i + B where

 A is the imaginary part of the number B is the real part of the number i is the imaginary unit and i * i = -1

-Your program should ask the user for 2 complex numbers, multiply them together, and then display the result.
+The program asks the user for 2 complex numbers, multiplies them together, and then displays the result.

 ## Requirements
-Your Program must compile with the -Wall, -Werror, and -Wextra options enabled Assumptions
+  - The program must compile with the -Wall, -Werror, and -Wextra options enabled

-All input is valid
+## Assumptions
-The examples provided do not represent all possible input you can receive so make sure to test thoroughly on your machine
+  - All input is valid

 ## Additional Notes
 There can be any number of spaces between a, the plus sign, b, and i and your program should be able to handle this